Cleveland Clinic logo

 What can I expect during an X-ray?

-The exact steps of an X-ray depend on what kind of X-ray you’re getting.
-In general, during an X-ray your provider will:
+The exact steps of an X-ray depend on the kind you’re getting.
+In general, your provider will follow these steps during an X-ray:

-2. Ask you to sit, stand or lie down on a table.
-In the past, your provider may have covered you with a heavy lead shield (apron), but new evidence suggests that they aren’t necessary.
+1. They’ll ask you to sit, stand or lie down on a table.
+In the past, your provider may have covered you with a lead shield (apron), but new evidence suggests that they aren’t necessary.

-Sometimes children can’t stay still long enough to produce clear images.
+Sometimes, children can’t stay still long enough to produce clear images.
 Your child’s provider may recommend using a restraint during an X-ray.
-The restraint (or immobilizer) helps your child stay still and reduces the need for retakes.
+The restraint helps your child stay still and reduces the need for retakes.
 The restraints don’t hurt and won’t harm your child.

 Most of the time, there aren’t any restrictions on what you can do after an X-ray.
-If you received contrast medium, your provider might give you special instructions, like drinking plenty of water afterwards.
+You can go back to your typical activities.

 What are the risks or side effects of X-rays?